 When you choose a Chelsea timepiece, you’re getting more than a fine clock.
 You’re getting a piece of American history.
 That’s because the Chelsea story is inextricably bound with the history of our nation over the last century — especially that of the U.S. Navy.

-Chelsea has a long and storied history aboard U.S. Navy ships, one that dates back to the early 1900s when the U.S. government began ordering marine clocks.
+Chelsea Clock has a long and storied history aboard U.S. Navy ships, one that dates back to the early 1900s when the U.S. government began ordering marine clocks.
 The Navy hoped to take advantage of Chelsea’s growing reputation for nautical excellence.

-Saratoga saw heavy action in the Pacific during World War II, torpedoed several times and suffering severe damage from kamikaze attacks.
-After the war, the ship was used to test atomic bombs and eventually destroyed by one of the blasts.
-Today the wreckage is a popular scuba diving destination and a Chelsea clock has been photographed among its contents.
+Saratoga saw heavy action in the Pacific during World War II.
+It was torpedoed several times and suffering severe damage from kamikaze attacks — but both it and the Chelsea clocks on board survived.
+After the war, the ship was used to test atomic bombs, and it was eventually destroyed by one of the blasts.
+Today, the wreckage is a popular scuba diving destination — and a Chelsea clock has been photographed among its contents.

 A Trip to the South Pole

 Thanks to the Navy, Chelsea clocks traveled across the globe.
 Some even made their way to the South Pole, accompanying Admiral Richard E. Byrd in his pioneering expeditions.
 Byrd’s Antarctic journeys began in 1928, and he depended on Chelsea clocks to keep time.
 He appreciated the accuracy of our clocks so much that he wrote a letter of gratitude to Chelsea Clock in 1936.